huggingface/transformers/docs/source/en/model_doc/kosmos-2.md

 (https://arxiv.org/abs/2306.14824) by Zhiliang Peng, Wenhui Wang, Li Dong, Yaru Hao, Shaohan Huang, Shuming Ma, Furu Wei

-KOSMOS-2 is a Transformer-based causal language model and is trained using the next-word prediction task on a web-scale dataset of grounded image-text pair [GRIT](https://huggingface.co/datasets/zzliang/GRIT).
+KOSMOS-2 is a Transformer-based causal language model and is trained using the next-word prediction task on a web-scale dataset of grounded image-text pairs [GRIT](https://huggingface.co/datasets/zzliang/GRIT).
 The spatial coordinates of the bounding boxes are converted to a sequence of location tokens, which are appended to their respective text spans.
-The data format is similar to “hyperlink” that connect the object regions in an image to their text span in the corresponding caption.
+The data format is similar to “hyperlinks” that connect the object regions in an image to their text span in the corresponding caption.

 The abstract from the paper is the following: